ClojureBridge/curriculum/outline/setup_osx.md

 lein repl
 ```

 This could take a long time, and will download many other pieces of code it relies on.
-You should see lines that start with `Retrieving ...` on your screen.
+You might see lines that start with `Retrieving ...` on your screen.
 When it finishes, your terminal should look like the following:

 ![Testing lein repl](img/testing-step2.png)